 - Behaviour Support agreements developed through assessment processes incorporating the completion of the Herts Behaviour questionnaire

 Outreach teacher - Jackie Richardson

-Outreach workers - Ershen Mehmet, Michelle Wheeldon and Hayley Pettitt
+Outreach workers - Ershen Mehmet, Michelle Wheeldon, Hayley Pettitt, Leah Smyth and Louise Herbert

 Serving Hertford, Ware, Bishops Stortford, Buntingford and surrounding areas

 Rivers Educational Support Centre provides a targeted and specialist primary behaviour service in DSPL3, for primary aged pupils, with high level social emotional and mental health needs, (SEMH).

 • Outreach support for schools and individual pupils with SEMH.